vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 ### Flexibility and Modularity

 AngularJS has strong opinions about how your applications should be structured, while Vue is a more flexible, modular solution.
-While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it's useful to have some decisions made for you, so that you can just get started coding.
+While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it's useful to have some decisions made for you, so that you can just start coding.

 That's why we offer a [webpack template](https://github.com/vuejs-templates/webpack) that can set you up within minutes, while also granting you access to advanced features such as hot module reloading, linting, CSS extraction, and much more.